bin-cli/bin-cli/README.md

 sudo chmod +x /usr/local/bin/bin
 ```

-To install it for the current user only in `$HOME/.local/bin`:
+Or to install it for the current user only in `$HOME/.local/bin`:

 ```bash
 mkdir -p ~/.local/bin